This post is reviewed every day and updated as needed. It was first published on March 3, 2020.

 When your cancer treatment resumes or continues, it is important to wear a mask when coming to the infusion clinic or cancer treatment center and to practice good hand hygiene by using hand sanitizer or handwashing before and after visits.

 Are there any treatments available for COVID-19?

-Scientists are working very hard to develop and test treatments for COVID-19.
+There are no cures for COVID-19.
+Scientists are working hard to develop and test treatments for COVID-19.
 Clinical trials are research studies that involve people.
 Working very quickly, researchers and physicians have developed clinical trials to find effective treatments for this disease.
-Clinical trials for potential COVID-19 treatments are now open in some locations in the United States as well as in other countries.
+Clinical trials for potential COVID-19 treatments are now open in many locations in the United States and in other countries.
 If you have been diagnosed with the coronavirus disease and you join a clinical trial for patients with COVID-19, you may be able to receive these medications.
 Also, by joining a clinical trial, your participation will help scientists find the most effective and safe treatment for the illness.
-The Beat19 study, for example, is designed to collect symptoms from people who may have COVID-19 to help researchers learn the course of the disease and help find a treatment.
+The NCI COVID-19 in Cancer Patients Study (NCCAPS) and a study at Stanford, for example, are designed to collect symptoms from people who may have COVID-19 to help researchers learn the course of the disease and help find a treatment.

 A version of chloroquine (chloroquine phosphate) is used as an additive to clean fish aquariums.
 Consuming this fish tank additive has led to at least 1 death and other overdoses.
 Do not consume this product—it can kill you.

 Drinking bleach or injecting bleach or other household disinfectants is very dangerous and can kill you.
 Another proposed treatment to avoid is oleandrin, an extract that comes from a toxic shrub.
 Ingesting even a small amount of the plant can kill you.
 These are not treatments for COVID-19, and they will not help prevent it.